-Mabuchi: On the financial side, external environmental factors hurt performance in fiscal 2022 compared to the all-time high in profits that the Group saw in fiscal 2021.
-Despite the struggles, I get the impression that people throughout the Group are steadily developing a stronger awareness of the need to transform the business portfolio into a more growth domain-focused setup and to launch other initiatives.
+Mabuchi: On the financial side. external environmental factors hurt performance in fiscal 2022 compared to the all-time high in profits that the Group saw in fiscal 2021.
+Despite the struggles, I get the impression that people throughout the Group are steadily developing a stronger awareness of the need to transform the business portfolio into a more growth domain-focused setup and to launch other initiatives

 Challenges remain, of course.
 From my perspective, the Group will need to find effective ways to ensure stable growth of its corporate value resilient to changes in the external environment and market conditions.
-Operating income before special items in growth domains held steady at over 100 billion yen in both fiscal 2021 and fiscal 2022.
-This represents a significant stride in tackling such challenges, and I think that the Group can take another step forward in transforming its corporate culture by grounding business operations even more firmly in markets.
+Operating income before special items in growth domains held steady at over 100 billion ven in both fiscal 2021 and fiscal 2022.
+This represents a significant stride in tackling such challenges, and I think that the Group can take another step forward in grounding business operations even more firmly in markets.
 Mimura: I became an outside director after the Group announced VISION 2030.
 For me, then, the plan is just getting out of the gates-and I look forward to seeing how the path forward develops.
 It is so reassuring to know that specific executive officers are assigned to take responsibility for guiding progress toward clear numerical targets, and I feel that the plan is structured in a way that makes it easy to correct course when challenges arise.
-I want to see the Group concentrate on getting every employee on the same page in terms of how these targets will pave the way to future growth.
-If the Group can convince the whole workforce of that potential, I think the end result will definitely be a growth driver.
+I want to see the Group